PanwarJayant/Coreference-resolution-M2020/README.md

 # Coreference Resolution

 ## Topic
-Implement Coreference Resolution Algorithmic Model for Hindi and Malayalam.
+Implemented Coreference Resolution Algorithmic Model for Hindi and Malayalam.
 Inspired from the Stanford Coreference Sieve Model.
 Developed from scratch in python3.

 ## Team Members
 * Akshett Rai Jindal